Maduuu97/Maduuu97/README.md

 - 👋 Hi, I’m Madalina Apostol
 - 👀 I’m interested in learning Front-End Development.
 - 🌱 I’m currently learning on FreeCodeCamp.
-- 💞️ I’m looking to collaborate in futere.
+- 💞️ I’m looking to collaborate in future.
 - 📫 How to reach me : madalina.apostol@hotmail.com and diavaldiasoft@gmail.com

 <!---